giosg/django-rest-framework/docs/api-guide/settings.md

 >
 > &mdash; [The Zen of Python][cite]

-Configuration for REST framework is all namespaced inside a single Django setting, named `REST_FRAMEWORK`.
+Configuration for REST framework is all namespaced inside a single Django setting, named `REST_FRAMEWORK2`.

 For example your project's `settings.py` file might include something like this:

-    REST_FRAMEWORK = {
+    REST_FRAMEWORK2 = {
         'DEFAULT_RENDERER_CLASSES': (
             'rest_framework2.renderers.YAMLRenderer',
         ),